Ephem/react-aldrin/README.md

 *   Safer serialization of data
 *   More tests
 *   Code cleanup
-*   Think even harder about how to automatically skip class-lifecycles and certain hooks in the server renderer..
-Would allow working with existing packages and code.
 *   Better support for preloading, cache invalidation and a bunch of other stuff
 *   Test and possibly add support for `componentDidCatch` and `getDerivedStateFromError`
 *   Documenting currently undocumented APIs